dmayerdesign/vex/README.md

   }

   // This method dispatches a synchronous action, and performs its asynchronous logic
   // outside of the manager.
-  public deleteTodo(todoIndex: number): Observable<AppState> {
+Note that it uses the `reduce` function. public deleteTodo(todoIndex: number): Observable<AppState> {
     this._manager.dispatch({
       type: AppAction.DELETE_TODO,